Find out how to convert your PDF to Excel online without software. It’s fast, secure, and 100% free. Just upload, convert, and download.

 Smallpdf is an easy-to-use online tool that convert PDFs to Excel with a simple drag-and-drop interface.
 It works well for general documents, though some formatting may be lost.
 It’s best for quick, light-use cases and supports limited conversions for free, with stronger features available through their paid plans.

 Adobe’s online converter offers solid performance and handles scanned PDFs with built-in OCR.
 It preserves formatting better than many free tools.
-While not built for bank statements specifically, it’s reliable for general document-to-Excel conversions.
+It’s reliable for general document-to-Excel conversions.
 Full features require a paid subscription, but it’s a safe and reputable option.

 This tool is straightforward and free for basic use.
 It handles scanned and text-based PDFs with OCR support.
 The interface is clean, and conversion results are decent.
-However, it may struggle with complex bank formats or multiple pages, so it’s more suitable for simpler statements or one-page files.
+It’s more suitable for simpler statements or one-page files.

 iLovePDF offers quick PDF to Excel conversions through a web interface.
 It's beginner-friendly and doesn’t need installation.
-While it works well for basic table data, it might not fully preserve the structure of detailed bank statements.
-Still, it’s a solid choice for small, personal-use conversions with a free tier.
+It’s a solid choice for small, personal-use conversions with a free tier.

 Now you know how to convert PDF to Excel online the right way.
 It’s a simple step that can save you hours of manual work.
 If you're handling everyday tasks, online tools are fast and convenient.
 But for sensitive or complex files, offline software offers more accuracy and security.